 There are also other parts to the Magento migration process, like migrating themes, extensions, and custom code.
 Plus, there are lots of things that can go wrong.
 The Magento data migration tool is powerful, but only in the hands of certified Magento developers.

 For a complete guide on how to use this tool, please refer to our article: How to Install & Configure Magento Data Migration Tool.

-LitExtension is considered the best automated tool to migrate Magento 1 to Magento 2 currently.
+LitExtension is considered the #1 shopping cart migration service provider to migrate Magento 1 to Magento 2 currently.
 With this tool, you can have your store migrated in three simple steps without any technical knowledge required.
 LitExtension offers free demo migration to showcase you exactly how the transfer will work.
-After performing the demo, you can even receive $5 in your balance.
-Sounds great, right?

 Now, let’s go further into what LitExtension can do!

 Almost everything can be migrated with LitExtension.
 Here is the basic list:

 - Product data - names, prices, descriptions, SKUs, weights, and variants

 - Tax classes, names, and rates

 - Customer data - names, emails, addresses, and passwords

 - Order information - date, status, price, quantities, discounts, and shipping